cliffdoyle/hotel-management-system/github-issues.md

 **Milestone:** Phase 2 - Reservations & Basic Operations

 #### 📝 Description
-Create room models, room types, availability tracking, and room status management.
+Create models and APIs for managing rooms, room types, and their real-time status, with a focus on visual representation for front desk staff.

 #### 🎯 Acceptance Criteria
-- [ ] Create Room model with proper fields
+- [ ] Create Room and RoomType models.
-- [ ] Implement RoomType model for categorization
+- [ ] Implement CRUD endpoints for rooms and types.
-- [ ] Add room availability tracking
+- [ ] Create an API to query room availability for a date range, optimized for a visual timeline UI.
-- [ ] Create room status management (available, occupied, maintenance, etc.)
+- [ ] Create room status management (available, occupied, maintenance,clean, dirty, Inspected, out of service)
-- [ ] Implement room search and filtering
-- [ ] Add room amenities management
-- [ ] Create room assignment logic
+- [ ] Create endpoints for staff to update a room's status (e.g., from a housekeeping mobile app).

 #### 🏗️ Technical Requirements
 - Follow clean architecture pattern